 The Building Access Control System gives network alarm managers the ability to control and regulate door entry access.
-With a built in fault tolerance system this security management system can effectively control your sites.
+With a built-in fault tolerance system this security system can effectively control your sites.
 You will have complete visibility of all your sites simultaneously, as well as have some record of who was in your building.
 This provides valuable security to your remote sites and deters theft, break-ins and vandalism.
 These are unfortunate realities for remote sites and you cannot afford to leave your site vulnerable.
 Protect your site and your gear with a Building Access Control System.

 The Building Access System (BAS) is a comprehensive building management system that integrates into an existing alarm management platform.
 With the system in place, a log of all site access, including the time of day and location that access was granted, is maintained.
-In addition, alarms such as intrusions and excessive access attempts are reported to T/Mon on a per-door basis.
+In addition, alarms such as intrusions and excessive access attempts are reported in real time to T/Mon on a per-door basis.

 "BAS is a no-brainer if you already have a T/Mon and a NetGuardian..."

 With a Build Access Control System, you will:

 The BAS functions as a software module in T/MonXM software.
 It is a profile-based remote access control system.
 It assigns each user with a unique user profile containing information.
 Which sites are allowed to be accessed, the door numbers, days of the week access is allowed, a start/stop time, and a beginning and ending date (primarily for contractors, new employees, or short term employees).